 Remove the spices from the pan and leave them to cool slightly.

 When cooled, grind the roasted spices to a fine powder in a clean, dry coffee grinder.
 Keep aside for later use.

-Pour the ghee/vegetable/canola/sunflower cooking oil into a wide pan and set up to heat on a medium-high heat.
+Pour the ghee/vegetable/canola/sunflower cooking oil into a wide pan and set up to heat on medium-high heat.

 When the oil is hot, add in the black mustard seeds and the cinnamon stick.

 As soon as the mustard seeds start to splutter, add in the chicken pieces in a single layer.

 Brown the chicken pieces in as many batches as required, always keeping them to a single layer on the pan.
 When done, remove to a separate bowl to rest.